The quantizer function is an incredibly useful feature in Garageband, and I use it on pretty much every track.

 In other words, it allows us to alter the notes after the fact, to make the music more “on-time.”

-To further illustrate what I’m talking about here, check out the two images that I’ve created below.
+The above summary is the nuts and bolts of how you quantize notes in Garageband, but to further illustrate what I’m talking about here, check out the two images that I’ve created below.

 In the first one, we can see that the MIDI notes fall slightly off the grid, which means they’re a bit off-time.